Mingulay: Flora and fauna

 The flora of the island is typical of the Outer Hebrides with heather, sphagnum moss, sedges, grass and bracken predominating.
 There is but a single tree – a 2-metre high poplar on a cliff overlooking Mingulay Bay.
 Sea holly, otherwise rare in the Western Isles, has grown on Mingulay since at least the late nineteenth century, and sea milkwort, normally only found at sea level is able to grow on the high cliff tops due to the ocean spray and seagull manure.
 In spring and summer there are profusions of wild flowers around the deserted Village.

 Mingulay and nearby Berneray became a Site of Special Scientific Interest in 1983.

+Important Bird Area

+The island (along with neighbouring Berneray) has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding populations of several species of seabirds.

 Visiting Mingulay

 The island attracts regular visits from naturalists and in recent years has also become popular with rock climbers.
 The National Trust for Scotland operates two licensed boatmen from Barra and further information may be available at the tourist office in Castlebay.

 There is an "occasional" anchorage in Mingulay Bay sheltered from westerly winds.
 Landing on the beach may be difficult as there is a regular heavy swell and approaching the old landing place at Aneir may be easier.
 There is also a landing place at Skipisdale.